ralafferty/ralafferty.github.io/index.md

 ## [Quotes](http://en.wikiquote.org/wiki/R._A._Lafferty) {#quotes}

+> "Lafferty is our unheralded American Garcia Marquez ..." ---[Terry&nbsp;Bisson](http://en.wikipedia.org/wiki/Terry_Bisson) &nbsp;[^jabberwocky]

+> "Lafferty has the power which sets fire behind your eyeballs.
+There is warmth, illumination, and a certain joy attendant upon the experience." &mdash;[Roger&nbsp;Zelazny](http://en.wikipedia.org/wiki/Roger_Zelazny) &nbsp;[^cover-nine]

+> "...like Gulliver's Travels, almost all of Lafferty can be read as enchanting entertainments, or as sharply-etched political cartoonery, or as analogs of a superbly thought-out philosophy concerning human nature and human conduct.
+In other words, you get out of Lafferty, as out of Swift, whatever you're equipped to bring in." ---[Theodore&nbsp;Sturgeon](http://en.wikipedia.org/wiki/Theodore_Sturgeon) &nbsp;[^chrysalis3]

 > "R. A. Lafferty&hellip; was undoubtedly the finest writer of whatever it was that he did that ever there was.
 He was a genius, an oddball, a madman.
 His stories&hellip; are without precedent." &mdash;[Neil&nbsp;Gaiman](http://en.wikipedia.org/wiki/Neil_Gaiman) &nbsp;[^gaiman-wapo]

-> "Lafferty has the power which sets fire behind your eyeballs.
-There is warmth, illumination, and a certain joy attendant upon the experience." &mdash;[Roger&nbsp;Zelazny](http://en.wikipedia.org/wiki/Roger_Zelazny) &nbsp;[^cover-nine]

 > "Lafferty’s Stories, like Philip K. Dick’s, are not susceptible to being confused with the work of any other writer.” &mdash;[Fred&nbsp;Saberhagen](http://en.wikipedia.org/wiki/Fred_Saberhagen) &nbsp;[^cover-nine]

 > "He is our most original writer&hellip; Just about everything Lafferty writes is fun, is witty, is entertaining and playful.
-But it is not easy, for it is a mingling of allegory with myth, and of both with something more" &mdash;[Gene&nbsp;Wolfe](http://en.wikipedia.org/wiki/Gene_Wolfe) &nbsp;[^intro-episodes]
+But it is not easy, for it is a mingling of allegory with myth, and of both with something more." &mdash;[Gene&nbsp;Wolfe](http://en.wikipedia.org/wiki/Gene_Wolfe) &nbsp;[^intro-episodes]

+> "Lafferty belongs to a select group that includes James Joyce and Amos Tutuola, of writers who have reinvented the language of literature for themselves from the ground up...
+Lafferty has drawn strongly from the oral tradition of the American tall tale." &mdash;[Michael&nbsp;Swanwick](http://en.wikipedia.org/wiki/Michael_Swanwick) &nbsp;[^intro-iron]

 > “Wild, subtle, demonic, angelic, hilarious, tragic, poetic, a thundering melodrama and quest into the depths of the human spirit… R.A.
 Lafferty has always been uniquely his own man.” &mdash;[Poul&nbsp;Anderson](http://en.wikipedia.org/wiki/Poul_Anderson) &nbsp;[^jabberwocky]

-> “As with everything the man writes, the wind of imagination blows strongly, with the happy difference that in a novel he can reach full  gale-force.
-Lafferty defies categorization; his work is unlike anyone else’s." &mdash;[Harlan&nbsp;Ellison](http://en.wikipedia.org/wiki/Harlan_Ellison) &nbsp;[^jabberwocky]
+> “The history of the Choctaw Indians has been told before and is still being told, but it has never been told in the way Lafferty tells it…Hannali is a buffalo bull of a man who should become one of the enduring characters in the literature of the American Indian.” &mdash;[Dee&nbsp;Brown](http://en.wikipedia.org/wiki/Dee_Brown_%28writer%29) &nbsp;[^jabberwocky]

 > "Lafferty unfailingly puts us, in his own words, ‘into a different juxtaposition with all things else in the world.’
 Nobody else does it better.
 In fact, nobody else does it at all–not like this.
 Lafferty is one of a kind, a magician of strange images made fleetingly recognizable, of familiar emotions made strange and new and haunting.
 A delight.” &mdash;[Nancy&nbsp;Kress](http://en.wikipedia.org/wiki/Nancy_Kress) &nbsp;[^jabberwocky]

-> “The history of the Choctaw Indians has been told before and is still being told, but it has never been told in the way Lafferty tells it…Hannali is a buffalo bull of a man who should become one of the enduring characters in the literature of the American Indian.” &mdash;[Dee&nbsp;Brown](http://en.wikipedia.org/wiki/Dee_Brown_%28writer%29) &nbsp;[^jabberwocky]

-> "Lafferty belongs to a select group that includes James Joyce and Amos Tutuola, of writers who have reinvented the language of literature for themselves from the ground up &hellip; Lafferty has drawn strongly from the oral tradition of the American tall tale." &mdash;[Michael&nbsp;Swanwick](http://en.wikipedia.org/wiki/Michael_Swanwick) &nbsp;[^intro-iron]

 > "You read a few of his stories and you begin to feel him rewriting your brain and opening new possibilities of what fiction, and science fiction especially, are capable of doing." &mdash;[Andrew&nbsp;Ferguson](http://bsuva.org/wordpress/2012/09/contest-winner-places-in-national-competition/) &nbsp;[^uva-prize]